A1taxi-Hosur/taxibook-backend/replit.md

 ## External Dependencies
 ### APIs
 - **Google Maps Distance Matrix API**: Used for distance calculation, route estimation, and fare estimation.
+Includes automatic fallback to Haversine formula when billing is not available.
 - **Firebase**: For push notification integration (e.g., driver notifications).

 ### Python Packages